How to Get Maximum Home Loan Tax Benefit_Banner_WC

 Read Also: How Much Tax Can be Saved Under Sections 80C, 80D, and 80G?

-If you own a property where you don’t reside, the interest paid qualifies for deductions on Income from house property against the rental earnings.
-It is also possible that the interest paid is more than the rent earned which will then be marked as a loss from house property.
-As per ITA provisions, this loss can be offset through income from any other head in the same fiscal year.
-The maximum amount that can be offset in this manner is Rs.2 lakh and any remaining sum may be carried ahead for the next 8 years.
+If you own a property where you don’t reside, the interest paid qualifies for deductions on income from the house property against the rental earnings.
+It is also possible that the interest paid is more than the rent earned, which will then be marked as a loss from the house property.
+As per the provisions, this loss can be offset through income from any other head in the same fiscal year.
+The maximum amount that can be offset in this manner is Rs.2 Lakh and any remaining sum may be carried ahead for the next 8 years.

 Several other factors must also be considered such as: